 The column is supplied with two 12" lengths of flexible 1/8"od nickel tubing to make connecting it easier and extra nuts and ferrules.
 We like the soft graphite ferrules for this application because they seal well and do not deteriorate at the 300C bake-out temperature.
-However metal ferrules can also be used.
+However metal ferrules or Vespel/Graphite can also be used.

-The "Fixed Gas Column" is shown installed in an SRI 8610C GC column oven.
-There is still room for other columns.
+The "Fixed Gas Column" is shown installed in an SRI 8610C GC column oven AND there is still room for other columns.